TormStorm/jagex-launcher-linux/README.md

 # Credits

-Big thanks to these people for making the information available to create this guide
+Big thanks to these people for making the information available to create this repo.

 [How to use Jagex's New Launcher on Linux](https://youtu.be/izLxF_Wwinw) by c00k
 <br>